Autoferry/autoferry.github.io/_posts/2020-04-09-multisensor-slam.md

 ## Scope
 The goal of this combined specalization and Master's project is to develop a multi-sensor SLAM method for MilliAmpere that can be used for real-time localization in the case of poor or missing GNSS data.
+The main focus will be on fusion of lidar and infrared cameras, but it may also be possible to include optical cameras and radar.
+The scope should be restricted to variations of factor-graph SLAM.

 ## Proposed Tasks for the 5th year project